rdejana/GStreamerIntro/README.md

 The majority of this examples will be use the GStreamer tool gst-launch-1.0.

+Note, on Jetson devices the `automatic video sink`, `autovideosink` is mapped to a sink that is an overlay.
+This means that the sink is not X-windows enabled and doesn't play well with VNC.
+As most of these examples are executed on a machine that uses X-windows and potentiall accessed via VNC, this sink will not be used.
+Instead, nv3dsink or nveglglessink will be used explictly.

+## VNC
+This demo may be used via VNC.
+If VNC is used, it is strongly recommended to us a reslution less than 4k as resolutions at 4k or higher can cause additional lag when VNC is used.

 ## Part 1:
 Our first pipeline will be a simple video test image.
 ``